sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Errors.md

 ### SablierV2Lockup_WithdrawArrayCountsNotEqual

-Thrown when trying to withdraw from multiple streams and the number of stream ids does not match the number of withdraw amounts.
+Thrown when trying to withdraw from multiple streams and the number of stream IDs does not match the number of withdraw amounts.

 ```solidity